FredericGariepy/TCM_SEC_Notebook/Python 201/content/ Windows API/Undocumented_API/brief.md

 #### functions can be used for malware memory allocation detection
 API Hooking:
 Hook memory allocation functions like `VirtualAlloc` but might overlook `NtAllocateVirtualMemory` calls.

+### Notice: Undocumented API calls can be changed by windows updates without notice.